GRAC: Self-Guided and Self-Regularized Actor-Critic: Related Work

 \section{Related Work}

 The proposed algorithm incorporates three key ingredients within the actor-critic method: a self-regularized TD update, self-guided policy improvements based on evolution strategies, and Max-min double Q-Learning.
-In this section, we review prior work related to these ideas.

-\paragraph{Divergence in Deep Q-Learning} In Deep Q-Learning, we use a nonlinear function approximator such as a neural network to approximate the Q-function that represents the value of each state-action pair.
+In this section, we review prior work related to these ideas. \paragraph{Divergence in Deep Q-Learning} In Deep Q-Learning, we use a nonlinear function approximator such as a neural network to approximate the Q-function that represents the value of each state-action pair.
 Learning the Q-function in this way is known to suffer from divergence issues~\cite{tsitsiklis1997analysis} such as assigning unrealistically high values to state-action pairs~\cite{van2018deep}.
 This is detrimental to the quality of the greedy control policy derived from Q~\cite{van2018deep}.
 To mitigate the divergence issue, Mnih~\etal\cite{mnih2015human} introduce a target network which is a copy of the estimated Q-function and is held fixed to serve as a stable target for some number of steps.
-However, target networks can slow down the learning process due to delayed function updates~\cite{kim2019deepmellow}.
+However, target networks can slow down the learning process due to delayed function updates~\cite{ijcai2019-379}.
 Durugkar~\etal~\cite{NIPS17-ishand} propose Constrained Q-Learning, which uses a constraint to prevent the average target value from changing after an update.
 Achiam~\etal\cite{achiam2019towards} give a simple analysis based on a linear approximation of the Q function and develop a stable Deep Q-Learning algorithm for continuous control without target networks.
 However, their proposed method requires separately calculating backward passes for each state-action pair in the batch, and solving a system of equations at each timestep.
-Bhatt~\etal~\cite{bhatt2019crossnorm} introduce a normalization called cross-normalization which is regarded as an extension of batch normalization that re-centers data for on- and off-policy transitions.
 Peng~\etal~\cite{peng2019advantage} uses Monte Carlo instead of TD error to update the Q network and removes the need for a target network.
-The proposed \emph{GRAC} algorithm adds a self-regularization term to the TD-Learning objective to keep the change of the state-action value small.
+Our proposed \emph{GRAC} algorithm adds a self-regularization term to the TD-Learning objective to keep the change of the state-action value small.